 I would say they were sceptical but interested.

-Let's have a look at the flour; what are the different steps from the freshly removed pulp to the final product?
+Let's have a look at the flour: what are the different steps from the freshly removed pulp to the final product?

 Initially we surveyed 188 coffee farmers to find out what our best approach could be.
-The results showed that 1 out of 3 women were aware that the pulp can be beneficial as soil amendment or as additive to animal feed, for instance.
+The results showed that 1 out of 3 women was aware that the pulp can be beneficial as soil amendment or as additive to animal feed, for instance.
 Surprisingly, 90% of them were willing to try the flour as an ingredient in their food.
 This was very motivating for us and showed that the project was feasible and could be successful.

 Coffee pulp, if not treated properly, has a high microbiological load; this is a significant limiting factor for human consumption.
 Because of that, in the second phase we developed a drying protocol that minimizes the microbiological load down to acceptable levels.
 We conducted a series of trials, like with and without drying tents, with different times, turnovers, trying methods to keep animals away etc.